HeatGub/Recipes/README.md

 ## Project Status

 The application is **currently under active development**.
 New features and improvements are added regularly as the project evolves.
-Please **check the GitHub page for current progress**.
+Please **check the [GitHub Page](https://heatgub.github.io/Recipes/) for current progress**.

 The full application will eventually be hosted as a complete production deployment.